ARMmbed/Mbed-OS-3-Docs/Contributing to mbed.md

 ## Contributing Code

 - Before contributing an enhancement (new feature, new port etc) please start by [discussing it on the forums](http://forums.mbed.com/c/mbed-os) to avoid duplication of work - as we or others might work on a related feature already.
 This will help streamline your pull request for getting it merged quickly.
 - Please create seperate patches for functional patches and form patches.
 Form patches are effectively just whitespace changes.
-As part of our security review of incoming patches we run whitespace-unaware diff that ignores tabs, spaces, newlines etc. The resulting diff of a form patch must be zero differnce to the master when ignoring whitespaces and linefeeds.
+As part of our security review of incoming patches we run an whitespace-unaware diff that ignores tabs, spaces, newlines etc. The resulting diff of a form patch must be zero differnce to the master when ignoring whitespaces and linefeeds.
 - Patch contributions can be only accepted through github by creating pull request from forked versions of our repositories.
-This allows us to review the contributions in a user friendly and reliable way under public scrutinity.
+This allows us to review the contributions in a user friendly and reliable way under public scrutiny.

 ## Contributor License Agreement